ctranstrum/chuck/README.md

 - \[ and \] are C-D and H-, (bottom row on each hand)
 - < and > are T-V and N-K (inner column on each hand)

-The following three-finger combos using the index, middle, and ring fingers are available:
+The following keys are available via either three-finger combos (using the index, middle, and ring fingers) or two-finger combos (using the pinky and ring fingers):

-- Escape is W-F-P (top row left hand)
+- Escape is Q-W and W-F-P (top row left hand)
-- Tab is R-S-T (home row left hand)
+- Tab is A-R and R-S-T (home row left hand)
-- Backspace is L-U-Y (top row right hand)
+- Backspace is Y-' and L-U-Y (top row right hand)
-- Enter is N-E-I (home row right hand)
+- Enter is I-O and N-E-I (home row right hand)

-However, some people find three-finger combos more difficult to access, so those same keys are also available as two-finger combos using the pinkies and ring fingers:
+Shift keys for punctuation has changed a little from the default:

-- Escape is Q-W (top row left hand)
+- Shift ' for " (same as a default keyboard)
-- Tab is A-R (home row left hand)
+- Shift , for ;
-- Backspace is Y-' (top row right hand)
+- Shift . for :
-- Enter is I-O (home row right hand)
+- Shift / for \\

 Modifier keys are available as holds under the home row keys on each hand.
 Command is under the index finger.